Great Ways to Experience Chinese Culture in San Francisco

 (Image Credit: toa55 / 123RF Stock Photo)

 Outside of Asia, San Francisco has the largest authentic Chinatown in the United States.
 Thousands of people who want to experience genuine Chinese culture without leaving the country flock to San Francisco’s Chinatown every year.
+Some may even have found that they have Chinese heritage through research on sites like Geneology Bank, and wish to come and connect with the culture for what may be the first time ever.
 It can be overwhelming for them once they arrive because they need to narrow down the list of specific things to see.
 Below are six recommendations from previous visitors to Chinatown as well as the locals:

 Chinese New Year: Celebrating the Chinese New Year is perhaps the most authentic cultural experience that people can have outside of visiting the country itself.
 It has already passed for 2018, but the dates of the next two celebrations are February 5, 2019 and January 25, 2020.
 Chinatown visitors should line up early to see the floats, lion dancers, fireworks, and crowning of the new Miss China for the next year.